|My pages about the area around Lake Mälaren|

 Anundshög is Sweden's biggest burial-mound.
 This photo is taken from the stone-ships towards the burial-mound.
-The burial mound is maybe a bit more visible in the photo about the runic stone, but I have to admit that none of the photos do it real justice.
 The burial mound is huge!
-Anundshög itself is about 14 meters high and has a diameter of 60 meters, which makes it the greatest grave-mound in Sweden.
+Anundshög itself is about 9 meters high and has a diameter of 64-68 meters, which makes it the greatest grave-mound in Sweden.

-One thing you have to do is climb up the burial-mound; you can either take the stairs on the backside of the hill, hahaha, or be foolish, like me, and climb up the hill on the front side.
+One thing you have to do is climb up the burial-mound; you can either take the stairs on the backside of the hill, or, be foolish like me, and climb up the hill on the front side.
 The burial-mound is quite steep, so that makes it quite a climb ;-) Climbing up here though makes you realize how big the burial-mound really is and gives you a fantastic view over the stone-ships.

 The burial-mounds were probably built over cremation sites, where the dead body was cremated together with the burial gifts.
 It is unknown who was buried here, but it was probably a very important man; perhaps a king.

-This is me climbing up the burial-mound I mentioned in the previous tip.
+This is me climbing up the burial-mound I mentioned above.
 Behind me you can see two of the five stone-ships at Anundshög.
 The two stone-ships you see here are the biggest and most impressive ones.

-There are five stone settings at Anundshög, resembling the Viking's ships.
-In this picture you can see two of these stone-ships.
+There are five stone settings in the vicinity at Anundshög, making it the largest concentration of stone shipsin Sweden.
+These stone ships resemble the Viking's ships and in this photo you can see two of these stone-ships.